arup-group/arc-components/README.md

 <details>
 <summary>Angular CLI</summary>

-Add the stylesheets directly to the `styles` array in your `angular.json` file:
+Add the stylesheets directly to the `styles` array in your `angular.json` configuration file:

 ```diff
   {